 Carbon Fiber Crown

-The crown, lightweight and aerodynamic, provides smooth power to the golf ball.
-For golfers that like high ball flight, the lighter crown helps produce the ball speed necessary to quickly get shots into the air.
+The lightweight and aerodynamic crown provides smooth power to the.
+For golfers who like high ball flight, the lighter crown helps produce the ball speed necessary to quickly get shots into the air.

 High MOI Head Design